Brownian dynamics with soft constraints in soft matter systems: Deriving the constrained dynamics using Lagrange multipliers

 \section{Deriving the constrained dynamics using Lagrange multipliers}

-Now we show an alternative derivation of the constrained dynamics, using Lagrange multipliers.
-Part of our goal of this section is to show how the projection $P_M$ arises naturally with \emph{deterministic} constraints, when imposed using Lagrange multipliers, but that applying \emph{stochastic} constraints is subtle and nontrivial -- the Lagrange multipliers must be applied in a specific way; some seemingly reasonable ansatzes fail.
+A common method for imposing constraints in mechanical physical systems, is to use Lagrange multipliers.
 Previously, Lagrange multipliers have been considered in the context of the inertial Langevin equations \cite{hinch1994Brownian,morse2003Theory,holmes2016stochastic,lelievre2012langevin}, which are simpler than the overdamped Langevin equations because the noise acts on accelerations and not on velocities.
 From the constrained inertial overdamped Langevin equations one can derive the correct form of the overdamped Langevin equations.
 They have also been considered in the general context of equations with Poisson brackets and irreversible brackets \cite{ottinger2015preservation}, which could presumably be eventually applied to the overdamped Langevin equation.
 We have not seen them used directly in the context of the overdamped Langevin equations before, except in mathematical theories that are not connected to physical systems \cite{ciccotti2008projection}.

+In this section we show an alternative derivation of the constrained dynamics, using Lagrange multipliers.
+The goal is to show how the projection $P_M$ arises naturally with \emph{deterministic} constraints, when imposed using Lagrange multipliers, but that applying \emph{stochastic} constraints is subtle and nontrivial -- the Lagrange multipliers must be applied in a specific way, which preserves their reversible structure; some seemingly reasonable ansatzes fail.
+This section thus serves as a cautionary tale, that applying Lagrange multipliers in a way that is standard for mechanical systems, does not always work for stochastic dynamics.